AdobeDocs/workfront.en/help/quicksilver/home.md

 ### Explore Learning and Training Sections

-* **Training Materials**: Navigate to the [Workfront tutorials](https://experienceleague.adobe.com/en/docs/workfront-learn/tutorials-workfront/home) page for a library of training videos and articles designed to help you better understand Workfront features and settings.
-You can also access paid training materials at [http://learning.adobe.com/](http://learning.adobe.com/).
+* **Training Materials**: Navigate to the [Workfront training](https://experienceleague.adobe.com/en/browse/workfront) page for a library of training videos and articles designed to help you better understand Workfront features and settings.
+You can also access paid training materials at [learning.adobe.com](http://learning.adobe.com/).
-* **Courses**: Check for structured learning paths that guide you through using various Workfront features in a logical sequence.
+* **Courses**: Find [structured learning courses](https://experienceleague.adobe.com/home?Solution=Workfront#courses) that guide you through using various Workfront features in a logical sequence.

 ### Find answers in Community Forums